LukeWood/keras-genetic/README.md

 - [Quickstart](#Quickstart)

 ## Background
-Keras provides an elegant API for creating neural networks.
-Typically, the neural network weights are optimized by minimizing a loss function through the process of gradient descent.
+KerasGenetic allows you to leverage the elegent modeling API Keras while performing training with genetic algorithms.
+Typically, Keras neural network weights are optimized by minimizing a loss function through the process of gradient descent.

 Keras Genetic takes a different approach to weight optimization by leveraging genetic algorithms.
 Genetic algorithms allow you to optimize a neural network without in scenarios where there is no information about the loss landscape.

+Genetic algorithms can be used to train neural networks in niche cases where you need to train a specialized controller with <1000 parameters.

 Some areas where genetic algorithms are applied today:

 - [Reinforcement learning (WorldModels)](https://worldmodels.github.io/)
 - Finance
-- Computer architecture
-- code breaking
-- hardware bug searching
-- and many more!

 ## Overview